Trigger warning: Before you start reading, please note that there are graphic descriptions of violence in this text.

 “I definitely think that a design booklet is not the end-all solution to the problem, since to solve it requires an effort from society in general at different levels, such as educational, judicial and social,” Pinto states.
 Still, he and Quesada hope to set a precedent and amplify the ever-growing feminist movement in Peru in stating: the conversation about femicide needs to change.
 Gender-based violence should be treated as the epidemic it really is, which demands to be treated with urgency and priority, instead of being seen as the status quo.
 “Everyone’s support, in one way or another, can promote social change,” concludes Pinto.

-Tessel ten Zweege is an Amsterdam-based feminist author, currently writing a book on intimate partner violence.
+Tessel ten Zweege (she/her) is an Amsterdam-based feminist author, currently writing a book on intimate partner violence.
 She is pursuing the master's degrees Gender Studies at Utrecht University and Crossover Creativity at Utrecht School for the Arts.